declare-lab/RECCON/README.md

-# RRECCON: A Dataset for Recognizing Emotion Cause in CONversations
+# Recognizing Emotion Cause in Conversations

 This repository contains the dataset and the pytorch implementations of the models from the paper [RECCON: A Dataset for Recognizing Emotion Cause in CONversations](./RECCON.pdf).